Samuel Rowbotham: Career

 His book Zetetic Astronomy: The Earth not a Globe appeared in 1865.
 His lectures continued and concerned citizens addressed letters to the Astronomer Royal seeking rebuttals for his claims.
 A correspondent to the Leeds Times observed that "One thing he did demonstrate was that scientific dabblers unused to platform advocacy are unable to cope with a man, a charlatan if you will (but clever and thoroughly up in his theory), thoroughly alive to the weakness of his opponents".

+In the middle of the 1870s, Rowbotham gradually began to wind down his flat Earth advocacy in favour of his medical practice, operating from a 12-roomed house in North London, and the lucrative sale of his patent medicine Dr. Birley's Syrup of Free Phosphorus, which purported to aid longevity and cure diseases of all kinds.
+Several of his followers, including John Hampden and William Carpenter, also helped sell Rowbotham's patent medicine.
+In 1883, Rowbotham was made president of the Zetetic Society, an organisation based around his flat-earth beliefs.

+Samuel Rowbotham died on 23 December 1884 due to complications which had arisen after he had fallen from a carriage.

 Influence

 One of Rowbotham's followers, John Hampden, a Christian polemicist, gained notoriety by engaging in raucous public debates with leading scientists of the day.
 A bet involving the prominent naturalist Alfred Russel Wallace in the famous Bedford Level experiment led to several lawsuits for fraud and libel and Hampden's imprisonment.

 In the United States, Rowbotham's ideas were taken up by the Christian Catholic Apostolic Church in 1914, and were promoted widely when the church added a radio station in 1923.
 His work in the United States was continued by William Carpenter.
 Carpenter, a printer originally from Greenwich, England, a supporter of Rowbotham and published Theoretical Astronomy Examined and Exposed — Proving the Earth not a Globe in eight parts from 1864 under the name Common Sense.
 He later emigrated to Baltimore where he published A Hundred Proofs the Earth is not a Globe in 1885.